 Apart from passing the UTME with the correct subject combination, candidates must also meet other entry conditions:

-- Minimum of five credit passes in O’Level results including English Language, Mathematics, Physics, Chemistry and one other science subject such as Further Mathematics or Technical Drawing
+- Minimum of five credit passes in O’Level results, including English Language, Mathematics, Physics, Chemistry, and one other science subject such as Further Mathematics or Technical Drawing

-- Post-UTME screening as conducted by individual universities
+- Post UTME screening as conducted by individual Universities

-- Direct Entry candidates must possess ND, HND or A-Level passes in relevant subjects such as Mathematics, Physics and Chemistry
+- Direct Entry candidates must possess ND, HND, or A’ Level passes in relevant subjects such as Mathematics, Physics, and Chemistry

 - Some universities may give preference to candidates with credits in Further Mathematics